-4.1.3 Monitoring Unit Performance
+4.4 Monitoring Unit Performance

-Two differential pressure gauges are supplied to indicate the pressure drops across the desiccant rotor (see Figure 10).
+Two differential pressure gauges are provided to indicate the pressure drops across the desiccant rotor (see Figure 9).
 Rotor pressure drop (static pressure) correlates directly to airflow.
-In order to maintain optimum performance, process and reactivation airflows are set using the rotor pressure drops.
+In order to maintain optimum performance, process and reactivation airflows should be set to the recommended rotor pressure drops.
 Refer to the Technical Data Sheet included with the unit to determine the appropriate values for the rotor pressure drops (inches w.c.).

-Figure 10 - Differential Pressure Gauges
+Figure 9 - Differential Pressure Gauges

-The unit Technical Data Sheet indicates the pressure drops across the rotor as set by the factory.
 After all ductwork is installed during initial installation, the airflows may need to be adjusted to re-establish rotor pressure drops to the values indicated on the Technical Data Sheet.